Mercari vs. Poshmark: Fees, Shipping, and Best Use Cases

 #Bottom Line

-If your inventory is 70% clothing and accessories, list on Poshmark first and treat sharing and Posh Parties as a daily habit.
+If your inventory is mostly clothing and accessories, list on Poshmark first and treat sharing and Posh Parties as a daily habit.
 That’s where Poshmark earns its 20% cut.

 Mixed inventory?
 Pick Mercari.

-If your inventory is electronics-heavy or you don’t have time to socialize listings, Mercari’s search-driven feed will outsell Poshmark for you.
-Once you cross 20 items, run both apps and use a free cross-listing tool to push to a third platform like eBay.
-That’s the pattern we see from sellers who treat resale as steady income rather than a one-off closet purge.
+If your inventory is electronics-heavy or you don’t have time to socialize listings, Mercari’s search-driven feed is the better fit.
+Once your inventory becomes hard to manage manually, run both apps and use a free cross-listing tool to push to a third platform like eBay.

 #Frequently Asked Questions